neondatabase/website/content/guides/document-store.md

 ## Set up a table with a JSONB column

-To use Postgres as a document store, you can create a table with 2 columns: an `id` and a `data` property that is of type `JSONB`.
+To use Postgres as a document store, you can create a table with two columns: an `id` and a `data` property that is of type `JSONB`.
-You can run the following CREATE TABLE statement in the Neon SQL Editor or from a client such as psql that is connected to Neon.
+You can run the following `CREATE TABLE` statement in the Neon SQL Editor or from a client such as `psql` that is connected to Neon.

 ```sql
 CREATE TABLE documents (